-An applicant that experiences unforeseen Grants.gov technical issues beyond its control that prevent it from submitting its application by the deadline may email the OVC contact identified below within 24 hours after the application deadline to request approval to submit its application.
+An applicant that experiences unforeseen Grants.gov technical issues beyond its control that prevent it from submitting its application by the deadline must email the OVC contact identified below within 24 hours after the application deadline to request approval to submit its application after the deadline.
 Additional information on reporting technical issues appears under "Experiencing Unforeseen Grants.gov Technical Issues" in the How to Apply section.

-For assistance with any other requirements of this solicitation, contact Kristin Weschler, Victim Justice Program Specialist, by telephone at 202-616-5127 or by email at Kristin.Weschler@usdoi.gov.
+For assistance with any other requirements of this solicitation, contact lvette Estrada, Victim Justice Program Specialist by telephone at 202-307-0932 or via email at lvette.Estrada@usdoj.gov.

-Grants.gov number assigned to this solicitation: OVC-2017-11573
+Grants.gov number assigned to this solicitation: OVC-2017-11578

-Release date: December 19, 2016
+Release date: January 11, 2017